 Before joining York, Dr. Lenton was an associate dean and professor at McMaster University.
 A sociologist by training, she earned her PhD from the University of Toronto in 1989.
 Her areas of teaching and research expertise include gender, family conflict, sexual harassment, research methods and, more recently, higher education.
 She has published peer-reviewed book chapters and articles in a broad array of academic journals.
 In 2019, she co-authored a landmark study of the Canadian Jewish community with colleagues from the University of Toronto and the Environics Institute for Survey Research.

-In addition to her roles at York, Dr. Lenton serves on the Universities Canada Board of Directors and International Committee and the Hemispheric University Consortium Executive Committee, and is Chair of the Council of Ontario Universities Government and Community Relations Committee, as well as a member of the Executive Committee and Strategy and Planning Working Group.
+In addition to her roles at York, Dr. Lenton serves on the Universities Canada International Committee and the Hemispheric University Consortium Executive Committee, and is Vice-Chair of the Council of Ontario Universities.
 She is also on the boards of the Business + Higher Education Roundtable (BHER), ventureLAB, the Conference Board of Canada, and the Loran Scholars Foundation.
 She is a member of the Association of Commonwealth Universities Executive Committee, Canada School of Public Service’s External Advisory Committee, and a member of the Business + Higher Education Roundtable.
 She previously served on the Executive of the Ontario Council of Academic Vice-Presidents and represented that Council on the eCampus Ontario Board and ONCAT.
 In recognition of her leadership and service as a senior executive in higher education, Dr. Lenton was named one of the top 100 most powerful women in Canada by the Women’s Executive Network (WXN) in 2015, and in 2016 received the Angela Hildyard Recognition Award for the continual demonstration of innovative leadership in advancing the mission of, and achieving outstanding contributions to, her institution and to higher education.